 - Protect your ears from irritants.
 Put cotton balls in your ears while applying products such as hair sprays and hair dyes.

 - Use caution after an ear infection or surgery.
-If you've recently had an ear infection or ear surgery, talk to your doctor before you go swimming.
+If you've recently had an ear infection or ear surgery, talk to your doctor before swimming.